|

 and was given the Irwin Award.
 Her second book in the How To Do It

-Frugally series is The Frugal Editor: Put Your Best Book Forward
+Frugally series is The Frugal Editor won USA Book News

 and Reader Views Literary Awards and the campaign for it won New